Why choose Christian education?

 Yes, we believe that education is multifaceted, and we provide many opportunities for students to pursue their God given talents.
 Extracurricular activities are listed on our Student Life page.

 Our ELC (Early Learning Center) classes are as follows:

 - We will expand a classroom to 28 when we are seeking to add an additional section the following year.

 What is your total enrollment?

-Our ELC averages about 160 students from 12 months old through transitional Kindergarten.
-Size is an important factor because it allows us to offer specialized opportunities in art,music, technology, stem den, and other extra curricular activities that are specific to a child’s interest.
+Our ELC has around 125 students from 36 months old through transitional Kindergarten.
+Size is an important factor because it allows us to offer specialized opportunities in art, music, technology, stem den, and other extra curricular activities that are specific to a child’s interest.

 Do you offer financial aid?